sheffieldnlp/fakenewschallenge-teaching/README.md

     report_score(actual, predicted)

 This will print a confusion matrix and a final score your classifier.
-We provide the scores for very simple perceptron based classifier which you should be able to beat.
+We provide the scores for very simple perceptron based classifier which you should be able to match and eventually beat!

 |           	| agree 	| disagree 	| discuss 	| unrelated 	|
 |-----------	|-------	|----------	|---------	|-----------	|